NeuroJSON/jnifti/JNifTi_specification.md

 The `"NIIFormat"` field stores the original NIFTI-1 format identifier, and is designed for compatibility purposes only.
 The use of this field is depreciated.

 #### NIIHeaderSize (NIFTI-1 header: sizeof_hdr)

 The `"NIIHeaderSize"` field stores the original NIFTI-1 header size, and is designed for compatibility purposes only.
 The use of this field is depreciated.

+#### NIIByteOffset (NIFTI-1 header: vox_offset)

+The `"NIIByteOffset"` field stores the original NIFTI-1 voxel data starting position offset, and is designed for compatibility purposes only.
+The use of this field is depreciated.

 #### Other depreciated subfields